 Using Key Performance Indicators to Track Asset Criticality

-Smart facility managers know that all assets are not created equal.
-But determining which assets are critical to the workflow and operation of your company can be challenging.
+Smart facility managers know that all assets are not created equal, but determining which assets are critical to the operation of your company can be challenging.
 Key performance indicators (KPIs) will help you rank asset criticality and create a maintenance strategy to optimize asset performance and reduce costs and risks.

 Key Performance Indicators (KPIs) for Maintenance Management